We love artichoke hearts. Seriously, they're like little flavor bombs ready to jazz up any dish!

 Tips for Perfect Air Fryer Artichoke Hearts

-- Dry, baby, dry: Make sure to dry off those artichoke hearts really well—no one likes soggy snacks, right?
+- Dry, baby, dry: Make sure to dry off those artichoke hearts really well-pat them with paper towels until no visible moisture remains-no one likes soggy snacks, right?

-- Don’t overcrowd!
-Give the artichoke hearts some space in the air fryer basket so they can all get equally crispy.
-Think of it as personal space, but for food.
+- Give the artichoke hearts some space in the air fryer basket so they can all get equally crispy; for spacing and timing on proteins see crispy air fryer wing basics, and for pairing ideas try easy side dishes for beef.

-- Season generously: The seasoning can make or break your dish, so don’t be shy with the garlic powder and salt.
+- Season generously: The seasoning can make or break your dish, so don't be shy with the garlic powder and salt, aiming for about 1 teaspoon of garlic powder per 12 ounces of artichoke hearts.

 Variations and Substitutions